-- (ii) if the students' names are disclosed, the Member will, at that time, be given an opportunity to place a further comment or rebuttal in the Member's Official File; - (iii) when written student comments are retained, copies will be placed in the Member's Official File and a copy forwarded to the Member.
+- (ii) if the students' names are disclosed, the Member will, at that time, be given an opportunity to place a further comment or rebuttal in the Member's Official File: - (iii) when written student comments are retained, copies will be placed in the Member's Official File and a copy forwarded to the Member.

-14.7 Personal Files
+14.7 Termination of Employment

-- (a) On termination of a Member's employment for any reason other than cause, the Employer will permit, by appointment only, accompanied access for a period of fifteen (15) working days (or longer with the agreement of the Dean) by the former Member or designate to his or her Personal Files, whether in paper or electronic format.
-Where files are not required to support continued student academic needs or ongoing operational requirements, the former Member or designate may remove or destroy the Member's Personal Files.
-Items that are clearly of a personal nature or are owned by the former Member, such as furniture, pictures and books, may be removed at this time. - (b) On termination for cause, a Member may make arrangements with Human Resources to have his or her Personal Files and any items which are clearly of a personal nature sent to the Member within fifteen (15) working days of the Member's termination date. - Any files of a former Member that remain after the application of the provisions in Articles 14.7(a) or 14.7(b) may be archived or may be destroyed at the discretion of the Dean after a minimum of seven (7) working days.
+- (a) On termination of a Member's employment for any reason other than cause, the Employer will permit, by appointment only, accompanied access for a period of fifteen (15) working days (or longer with the agreement of the Dean) by the former Member or designate to his or her communications and files, whether in paper or electronic format.
+Where files are not required to support continued student academic needs or ongoing operational requirements, the former Member or designate may remove or destroy the Member's communications and files.
+Items that are clearly of a personal nature or are owned by the former Member, such as furniture, pictures and books, may be removed at this time. - (b) On termination for cause, a Member may make arrangements with Human Resources to have his or her communications and files and any items which are clearly of a personal nature sent to the Member within fifteen (15) working days of the Member's termination date. - (c) Any files of a former Member that remain after the application of the provisions in Articles 14.7(a) or 14.7(b) may be archived or may be destroyed at the discretion of the Dean after a minimum of seven (7) working days.